 Career Highlights include: Rosalba in Daniel Catan’s Florencia en al Amazonas with The Los Angeles Opera, Mimi (student matinee) in La Bohéme with The Los Angeles Opera, Violetta in La Traviata with Dayton Opera, Rosalba with Cincinnati Opera, Leila in Pearl Fishers with FM Opera, Aida with Baltimore Concert Opera, Countess in Le nozze di Figaro with Opera Southwest, Roberta in An American Tragedy by Tobias Picker (West Coast Premiere), Nedda in Pagliacci with Opera Sacramento, Aida with Opera Southwest, New Orleans Suite By William H. Curry with The North Carolina Symphony, Mozart’s Great Mass in C with The Pasadena Symphony, Les Chants D’Auvergne with The Naples Philharmonic, Mahler 4 with The Florida Philharmonic, Mozart Requiem with Northwest Sinfonietta, Mr. Tambourine Man by John Corigliano with The Pasadena Symphony, Maria in West Side Story with the Lexington Philharmonic, The Holiday Organ Spectacular at Disney Hall, Beethoven 9 with The Pacific Symphony, NBC Christmas in Colorado with Gavin MacLeod and the Denver Philharmonic (three consecutive years), Rodrigo’s Ausencias de Dulcinea with The Los Angeles Philharmonic and Carmina Burana with the New West Symphony.

 Hill's 2018-19 season includes Verdi's Requiem with The Bryan Symphony in Tennessee, Llantos, a groundbreaking Flamenco opera by Adam Del Monte at the Tucson Desert Song Festival, Orfeus, a multimedia retelling of the myth by Nmon Ford, Ghita in Zemlinky’s Der Zwerg at the Historic Theater at Ace Hotel in Downtown Los Angeles, and her return to Festival Opera in the title role of Carlisle Floyd’s Susannah with Festival Opera (which won two awards in San Francisco Classical Voice Best of the Bay: Best New Discovery, and third place in the Best Opera Singer category), "Sound and Fury" with The Verdi Chorus, Laura in Der Ring des Polycrates by Erich Korngold with Numi Opera, a solo recital in San Francisco.
-Hill is looking forward returning to The Bryan Symphony for Mahler's 2nd Symphony, Opera Goes to Broadway with Folsom Lake Symphony, a return to Numi Opera for more Korngold, and she has been proud to be a part of LA Opera's collaboration with USC Keck and other Healthcare partners, during the Covid-19 crisis, in a series of online concerts for patients and healthcare workers.
+Hill is looking forward returning to Festival Opera in the title role of Bellini's Norma, a return to Numi Opera for more Korngold, Opera Goes to Broadway with Folsom Lake Symphony and she is thrilled to be a part of the Decameron Opera Coalition's "Unsung Heroes" this season, representing FM Opera as a first time librettist and filmmaker in the title role of her one act opera Sacajawea: Woman of Many Names; now streaming for the rest of 2021.
+Hill became a published author in 2020 with a historical biography entitles Aaron McDuffie Moore: Physician, Educator and Founder of Durham's Black Wall Street, from the University of NC Press.
+She is dedicated to celebrating her mixed race heritage and to bringing diverse voices and perspectives to the stage however she can.

 Ms. Hill received her BM from Oberlin, her MM from USC, and is an Alumna of The Los Angeles Opera’s Resident Artist program.
 She is a Naxos and Sony recording artist.